206th Coastal Division (Italy): History

 The division was activated on 15 November 1941 in Catania by reorganizing the VI Coastal Sector Command.
 The division was assigned to XVI Army Corps, which was responsible for the defense of the eastern half of the island of Sicily.
 The division had its headquarter in Modica and was responsible for the coastal defense of the coast between Punta Braccetto in Santa Croce Camerina and Arenella to the South of Syracuse.

 The division defended the beaches where the British Eighth Army landed during the Allied invasion of Sicily on 10 July 1943.
-On D-day the 206th Coastal Division and British forces fought for control of the beaches at Avola, Castelluzzo and Cassibile, but the British superiority in materiel and numbers crushed the 206th Coastal Division, which by 11 July was reduced to small units surrounded by British forces.
-On 12 July British troops eliminated the last resistance and the division was declared lost due to wartime events.
+On D-day the 206th Coastal Division, British and Canadian forces fought for control of the beaches at Avola, Pachino and Cassibile, but the British and Canadian superiority in materiel and numbers crushed the 206th Coastal Division, which by 11 July was reduced to small units surrounded by British and Canadian forces.
+On 12 July British and Canadian troops eliminated the last resistance and the division was declared lost due to wartime events.